Here are some alternative uses for everyday items found in and around your home.

-If you've got squeaky floor boards, sprinkle baby powder over them and sweep the excess in the cracks.
-You will have squaky floor boards no more.
+If you’ve got squeaky floorboards, sprinkle baby powder over them and sweep the excess in the cracks.
+You will have squeaky floorboards no more.

 Use magazines to wrap presents.
 If you want to really shake it up you can also chuck in a couple take away menus to add some “spice” to the wrapping.

-Remove the labels from cleaned out, empty jars and use as shabby-chic vase for flowers.
+Remove the labels from cleaned out, empty jars and use as a shabby-chic vase for flowers.

-If you're little ones have taken markers or crayons and used your walls (or any other hard surface) to do their best Van Gogh impression, spray WD-40 on them and wipe away.
+If your little ones have taken markers or crayons and used your walls (or any other hard surface) to do their best Van Gogh impression, spray WD-40 on them and wipe away.